omkarcloud/tripadvisor-scraper/README.md

 ---

-Also, Special thanks to [Diego](https://github.com/diegoooooooooooooooo) for integrating Captcha Solving functionality, saving all of us time and effort.
+Also, Special thanks to [Diego](https://github.com/diegoooooooooooooooo) for integrating Captcha Solving functionality, saving all of us time and effort 😌.

 ### ❓ How to View All Created Accounts?